createcandle/configuration-files/boot/readme.txt

 # SSH ACCESS
 If you would like to have more control over your device, go to the settings page and click on the settings gear icon 4 times.
 You will then see the developer options.
 You can then enable SSH and login with "pi" and "smarthome" using SSH (ssh pi@candle.local).
 Alternatively, add a file called SSH to this directory, and SSH should be enabled after a reboot.
 Alternatively, add a file called SSH to this directory, and SSH should be enabled after a reboot.
-After you reboot again, SSH will be disabled again because the sytem partition is read-only, so any changes you make will to stick.
+After you reboot again, SSH will be disabled again because the sytem partition is read-only.

 # DISABLING READ ONLY MODE
 Candle has two big partitions, a read-only one for the system, and a writeable one for user data.
-You can disable the read-only mode of the system partition using:
+The system partition uses an overlay.
+You can disable the read-only mode of the system partition in a number of ways:

-sudo raspi-config

-And then going into the performance menu, then select overlay, and disable it.
-A reboot will be required to complete the process.
+1. Call "rw" or "ro" to set the /ro directory to RW or RW mode respectively.
+This allows for quick changes to the real underlying filesystem, which can be found under /ro.
+Making changes outside of /ro will still not stick.
+2. Create a file called "candle_rw_once.txt" in the same folder as this readme file, and then reboot.
+This will completely remove the overlay.
+This file will automatically be deleted, so after another reboot the system will be back in read-only mode.
+When using this option the /ro directory will not exist, and you can change all parts of the filesystem.
+Candle uses this for more serious changes, such as a complete system update.
+3. Create a file called "candle_rw_keep.txt" in the same folder as this readme file, and then reboot.
+This is like option 2, but will keep the system in RW mode as long as the file is there.

 # DEBUGGING
 If you would like to see information about the boot process on an attached display, you can replace the "cmdline.txt" file with the debug version of that file.
 Rename the current "cmdline.txt" file to something else first (e.g. "cmdline-original"), so you can restore it later.

 # RECOVERY